emacsmirror/sidecar-locals/readme.rst

   This will print a list of files which would be used if found for the current buffer.

-- Create one of more of these files, then reload the current buffer for the locals to be detected and applied.
+- Create one or more of these files, then reload the current buffer for the locals to be detected and applied.

 Customization
 -------------

 ``sidecar-locals-ignore-modes`` (nil)
-   Major modes that disable ``sidecar-mode``.
+   Major modes that disable ``sidecar-locals``.

 ``sidecar-locals-paths-allow`` (nil)
    A list of strings, each string should be a directory that contains a ``.sidecar-locals`` directory.

    - The trailing slash is needed on each path.
-   - A directory and all it's subdirectories can be matched by adding a ``*`` to the end.
+   - A directory and all its subdirectories can be matched by adding a ``*`` to the end.
    - Support expanding ``~`` prefix to the HOME directory.

    Example: